 There are two aquifers in the District for which a TWDB GAM is available; the Trinity and the Edwards (BFZ) Aquifers.
-The estimates of the amount of water flowing into and out of the District within each aquifer and between aquifers in the District are based on the GAM simulations provided by TWDB to the District for use in this plan.
+The estimates of the amount of water flowing into and

 1. Edwards (BFZ) Aquifer

 Flow into the aquifer within the District: 5,853 acre-feet/year